edgio-docs/edgio-docs/src/guides/v7/getting_started.md

         <Callout type="tip">

-          This is the recommended option if you are not integrating a web application framework, such as Next.js, Nuxt3, Astro, Remix, Qwik, or Vue.
+          This is the recommended option if you do not plan on using Cloud Functions, predictive prefetching, or an integration for a web application framework, such as Next.js, Nuxt3, Astro, Remix, Qwik, or Vue.

         </Callout>